 If you are suicidal or otherwise in crisis and need to speak with someone immediately, contact any of these free, confidential crisis counseling services where you can talk about whatever’s on your mind in a safe, non-judgmental environment:

-- Call The Crisis Center at 1-855-325-4296.
-The Crisis Center’s crisis line is a 24-hour hotline for anyone who is going through emotional distress or is in suicidal crisis.
+- Call IowaCrisisChat.org at 1-855-325-4296.
+CommUnity’s crisis line is a 24-hour hotline for anyone who is going through emotional distress or is in suicidal crisis.
 The Crisis Center is staffed by trained volunteer peer crisis counselors ready to talk to you about whatever you define as a crisis.

 - Chat at IowaCrisisChat.org.
-IowaCrisisChat.org is a program of The Crisis Center of Johnson County, Iowa offering online emotional support and referrals.
-The Crisis Center is staffed by trained volunteer peer crisis counselors ready to chat with you about whatever you define as a crisis.
+IowaCrisisChat.org is a program of CommUnity Crisis Services and Food Bank offering online emotional support and referrals.
+CommUnity is staffed by trained volunteer peer crisis counselors ready to chat with you about whatever you define as a crisis.